tderflinger/MMM-Hanzi/README.md

 # Magic Mirror Hanzi

-This is a [`Magic Mirror²`](https://magicmirror.builders/) module that displays a Chinese character (hanzi), its pronunciation (in pinyin) and the translation in English.
+This is a [`Magic Mirror²`](https://magicmirror.builders/) module that rotates between Chinese characters (hanzi), their pronunciation (in pinyin) and the translation in English.
+Every Chinese Mandarin language learner will appreciate this learning tool.

 Magic Mirror² is open source software for creating a powerful dashboard mostly for home use.

-`Magic Mirror Hanzi` is based on the Chinese HSK test vocabulary and you can configure up to 6 levels of difficulty.
+`Magic Mirror Hanzi` is based on the Chinese Mandarin HSK test vocabulary and you can configure up to 6 levels of difficulty.

 The interval of the rotation of the characters is also configurable.